-Anyone can get depressed or anxious around the holidays, no matter the age or person.
+Anyone can experience symptoms of depression during the shorter days and holidays, no matter the age or person.

 Just because your depression is seasonal doesn’t mean it isn’t real.

 SAD can make you feel sluggish, tired, and contribute to weight fluctuations.
-If you’ve noticed that you consistently feel depressed, unmotivated, and tired all winter, you should talk to your doctor or mental health provider about SAD.
+If you’ve noticed that you consistently feel depressed, unmotivated, and tired during the winter months, you should talk to your doctor or mental health provider about SAD.

 Our Experienced Team of Psychiatrists Can Help!